survivejs/audio-katas/katas/kata-04.md

 # Kata 4 - Audio sampling

-The purpose of this kata is to understand the concept of [sampling](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) and why it matters for audio processing.
+The purpose of this kata is to understand the use of [sampling](<https://en.wikipedia.org/wiki/Sampling_(music)>) in music production and learn how to do sample playback in Web Audio.

 ## Learning aims